keepassxreboot/keepassxc-specs/kdbx-xml/rfc.md

 ### Identifiers

-Unique resources inside the database are identified by a *UUID*, which is a globally unique 128-bit (16-byte) identifier. *UUIDs* are encoded as *BLOBs*.
+Data records (i.e., groups or entries) inside a database are identified by a *UUID*, which is a globally unique 128-bit (16-byte) identifier encoded as a *BLOB*.

+An element of type *UUID* either directly defines the UUID of a record (indicated by *KEY*) or it is used to represent a reference to another record identified by this UUID (indicated by *REF*).
+If the element is a reference, but the target is undefined or does not exist, the zero UUID MUST be used to indicate an invalid reference.
+The zero UUID is a 16-tuple of `0x0` bytes in Base64 encoding (i.e., `AAAAAAAAAAAAAAAAAAAAAA==`).
+Where allowed, the referencing element MAY also be skipped instead of using the zero UUID.

+If a *UUID* element is a reference and the UUID is not the zero UUID, the referenced record MUST exist.

+The zero UUID itself MUST NOT be used as a *KEY*.

 ## Main Elements